minstrel/mystars/README.md

 Some very basic features are now present.
 A small and not comprehensive list of what I have in mind next includes:

-* Manual input of time, pause, fast forward/reverse.
+* ~Manual input of time~, pause, fast forward/reverse.
 * Additional filters, and moving similar toggleable settings to a popup window.
 * Measurement tool.
 * Adding more stars and non-fixed objects (planets, comets, sun, moon, etc.).